 This depends on which industry your company is in.
 Most industries have a number of niche job boards that focus on that industry.
 Candidates will usually go to one of these online job boards to start a search before going to a top job search site like Indeed.

 Do job boards work?

 Yes.
 The top job boards afford access to large networks of job seekers, allowing employers to reach more prospective candidates than they likely could on their own.

 Job boards connect job seekers with employers.
 The best ones minimize spam for both parties and help connect them with the best opportunities for both employee and employer.

 Is Indeed the best job board?

-For most general roles Indeed is a great place to start posting jobs, but is it the best job board?
+For most general roles, Indeed is a great place to start posting jobs.
 Indeed is able to drive a startling number of candidates for a wide variety of roles.
-For highly specialized and competitive roles, Indeed does not do as well due to competition from smaller niche job boards.
-So, "best" might depend on your industry, and possibly region as well.
+For highly specialized and competitive roles, Indeed does not do as well due to competition from smaller, niche job boards.
+So, "best" might depend on your industry.

 What are the best job boards for employers that need to hire nurses?

 Nursing is a tough field to hire for these days, but check out nursing job boards such as Nurse.com, and NurseRecruiter to get started, and look at our healthcare job boards and nursing job boards articles for other options.